a-einstein/WpfShop/README.md

 Currently there are 2 installation methods which start as following.
 * Download the appropriate .zip file under Assets at the **[releases page](https://github.com/a-einstein/WpfShop/releases).**
 * Extract if needed.
-* Continue with the method of choice.
+* Continue with the method of choice below.
+* If needed, start the application.
+Either it will start 'empty' displaying a warning, or if the data service is running, one can 'shop' the contents.

 ##### MSIX (recommended)
 * If not already done, install the certificate by right clicking on the .cer file.
 Choose 'Local Machine' and select 'Trusted Root Certification Authorities' as store.